 Jaeger is also, of course, a very familiar name to vintage and classic car enthusiasts, as in 1921 LeCoultre of Switzerland and Jaeger of France formed a company in England, Ed.
 Jaeger (London) Ltd to make instruments for prestige car manufacturers.
 The company was also highly successful in providing instruments to the manufacturers of aeroplanes and marine craft.

-We have here a wonderful looking gentleman’s dress-chronograph produced around 1945.
+We have here a wonderful looking gentleman’s dress-chronograph produced in 1948.
 This was after Jaeger and LeCoultre had entered into a formal partnership, but while nearly all Jaeger-LeCoultre’s chronographs were still marketed with just the Jaeger name signed on the dial and movement.
 This probably made good sense from a marketing standpoint, since the Jaeger name was not only a highly reputable watch brand, but it had also built a strong reputation and a high degree of public recognition with its dashboard instruments, used for measuring the speed and monitoring the engines of the very best cars and aircraft.